INDEX TO ALL NINE SECTIONS

 Birth of The Church of England

-King Henry VIII of England was apparently, at one time a very staunch Catholic, even defending the Roman church against Martin Luther's accusations of heresy, in a book called The Defence of the Seven Sacraments.
+King Henry VIII of England was apparently at one time a very staunch Catholic.
+In a book called The Defence of the Seven Sacraments he even defended the Roman church against Martin Luther's accusations of heresy.
 Although it is believed that the book was probably written with considerable help from the Lord Chancellor - Thomas More, Henry was awarded the title "Defender of the Faith" by Pope Leo X. However, that didn't last long.

 The Church of England was born because Henry VIII wanted his marriage to his first wife, Catherine of Aragon, annulled.
-She had borne him only a daughter, and Henry wished to remarry to ensure he had a male heir.
-Finally, in the face of the Pope's continuing refusal to annul his marriage to Catherine, Henry prevailed upon Thomas Cranmer who, as Archbishop of Canterbury, was the highest church official in England, to declare the marriage to Catherine null and void.
-This Cramer did on 23 May 1533, upon which the King legally married Anne Boleyn and, a short time later, thumbing his nose at Rome, declared himself supreme head of the Church of England.
-As said by the BBC
+She had borne him only a daughter and Henry wished to remarry to ensure he had a male heir.
+Finally, in the face of the Pope's continuing refusal to annul his marriage to Catherine Henry prevailed upon Thomas Cranmer (Archbishop of Canterbury and the highest church official in England) to declare the marriage to Catherine null and void.
+This Cramer did on 23 May 1533, upon which the King legally married Anne Boleyn and, a short time later, thumbing his nose at Rome declared himself supreme head of the Church of England.

 The See-Saw Battle of Power Between The Roman Catholics and The Protestants

-The balance of power shifted from one church to the other as the successors to Henry VIII ascended the throne of England This was especially true in the case of the two queens who followed Edward VI, and James I for whom the King James Bible is named.
+The balance of power shifted from one church to the other as the successors to Henry VIII who had varying beliefs ascended the throne of England.
+This was especially true in the case of the two queens who followed Edward VI, and James I for whom the King James Bible is named.

-Edward VI, son of Henry VIII and Jane Seymour, was King of England and Ireland for about six years, from 28 January 1547 until his death in July 1553.
-He was only nine years old when he became king, and about fifteen when he died.
+Edward VI, son of Henry VIII and Jane Seymour was only nine years old when he became King of England and Ireland.
+His was a short reign (January 1547- July 1553) as he was only about fifteen when he died.
 He was succeeded by his elder half sister, Mary I.

-Mary I, the only surviving child born of the ill-fated marriage of Henry VIII and his first wife Catherine of Aragon I, was a staunch Catholic, so much so that she was called Bloody Mary, because of her brutal persecution of Protestants.
-Mary I was Queen of England and Ireland from July 1553 until her death in November 1558.
+Mary I, was Queen of England and Ireland from July 1553 until her death in November 1558.
+She was the only surviving child born of the ill-fated marriage of Henry VIII and his first wife Catherine of Aragon.
+Mary was a staunch Catholic nicknamed Bloody Mary, because of her brutal persecution of Protestants.

-The web site of The Church of England, says [All Emphasis Added]
+The web site of The Diocese of Rochester says (All Emphasis Added)

 The religious settlement that eventually emerged in the reign of Elizabeth I gave the Church of England the distinctive identity that it has retained to this day.
 It resulted in a Church that consciously retained a large amount of continuity with the Church of the Patristic and Medieval periods in terms of its use of the catholic creeds, its pattern of ministry, its buildings and aspects of its liturgy, but which also embodied Protestant insights in its theology and in the overall shape of its liturgical practice.
 The way that this is often expressed is by saying that the Church of England is both 'catholic and reformed.

 When Queen Elizabeth I died she left no heir and the British throne went to James VI of Scotland.
-James was the son of Mary Queen of Scots (great grand-daughter of Henry VII) who was Catholic, but was constantly opposed by Protestant noblemen.
-When James ascended to the British throne, he became James 1 of England and, almost immediately, had to decide whether to permit Roman Catholicism to resurge in the kingdom, or continue with the reforms that had started under his predecessor.
+James was the son of Mary Queen of Scots the great grand-daughter of Henry VII.
+When James ascended to the British throne he became James 1 of England and, almost immediately, had to decide whether to permit Roman Catholicism to resurge in the kingdom or continue with the reforms that had started under his predecessor.